 AWC is responsible for delivering land management and science programs across Piccaninny, and this morning we’ll chat to some of the sanctuary’s managers to get an insight into how AWC is securing the future for Cape York wildlife.
 We then return to Moreton for lunch, followed by a free afternoon.
 Alternatively, join our guides for an interpretive walk along the Wenlock River, which contains the highest diversity of freshwater fish of all Australian rivers.
 Species include the Freshwater Sawfish, Speartooth Shark, and more common fish like the Sooty Grunter and Barramundi.
 Meals: B.L.D

 Today our journey continues north along the Telegraph Track, which passes through some wild and rugged countryside.
 However, as some sections of the track are impassable we’ll mainly be travelling on the northern and southern bypass roads on our journey north from Moreton.
 This afternoon, enjoy a visit to Fruit Bat Falls for a swim in the crystal-clear water of Eliot Creek, followed by a picnic lunch.
-We then continue north and cross the Jardine River by vehicular ferry, arriving at Punsand Bay late afternoon.
-This idyllic beachfront lodge is located between Bamaga and ‘the tip’ and is the perfect base from which to explore the area.
-Enjoy the next two nights in brand new spacious cabins with ensuite bathrooms.
+We then continue north and cross the Jardine River by vehicular ferry, arriving at Bamaga late afternoon.
+Enjoy the next two nights in spacious cabins with ensuite bathrooms at Cape York Peninsula Lodge, the perfect base from which to explore ‘the tip’.
 Meals: B.L.D

 Today we venture to the northernmost point on the Australian Mainland, a Cape traveller’s ultimate destination.
 The walking track commences at Pajinka and requires a good level of fitness, but is well worth the effort!
 Get your picture taken next to the iconic signpost and soak up the views of the Torres Strait as your guide fills you in on the history of the area.